Gradient Flow Through Diagram Expansions: Learning Regimes and Explicit Solutions

 \paragraph{The identity target.} The above description may be simplified for some specialized targets.
-In particular, in the case of the ``identity'' target \eqref{eq:idtarget} we can consider only usual graphs rather than hyper-graphs, since the hyper-edges are associated with the target tensor $F$.
-In the case of identity target the model-target interaction term
+In particular, in the case of the ``identity'' target \eqref{eq:idtarget}, i.e., $F_{i_1,\ldots,i_\nu}=\delta_{i_1}=\ldots= i_\nu$, we can consider only usual graphs rather than hyper-graphs, since the hyper-edges are associated with the target tensor $F$.
+In this case the model-target interaction term